Icenium/icenium-cli/README.md

 * You can manage certificates and provisioning profiles for code signing iOS apps.
 * You can manage certificates for code signing Android apps.
 * You can use the Telerik AppBuilder CLI with your preferred IDE or code editor.
-* You can use the Telerik AppBuilder CLI with the Telerik AppBuilder Sublime package to build and deploy apps straight from Sublime Text 2.
+* You can use the Telerik AppBuilder CLI with the Telerik AppBuilder package for Sublime Text 2 to build and deploy apps straight from Sublime Text 2.

 #### What you cannot do with this version of the Telerik AppBuilder CLI

 * You cannot build, test, deploy, or publish for Windows Phone 8.
 * You cannot run and debug your apps in the device simulator on OS X systems.<br/>The device simulator will become available for OS X in the next release of Telerik AppBuilder.
+* You cannot debug on device.

+[Back to Top][1]

-<a id="contribute" href="#contribute">Contribution</a>
+<a id="contribute" href="#contribute"></a>
+Contribution
 ===

 To learn how to log a bug that you just discovered, click [here](CONTRIBUTE#bug).